-Our room had a balcony with mountain, city, and rainbow views.
-You can pay a premium to stay in an ocean view room.
+Our room had a balcony with mountains, city, and rainbow views.
+You can pay a premium to stay in an oceanfront room.
 And given the hotel’s location, I have no doubt that those views are spectacular.
 Check out the latest rates and availability.

 It was nice to not have to constantly purchase bottled water.
 I also appreciated Hyatt’s attempt to reduce plastic consumption inside their hotel.

 The bathroom had a vanity area and a separate toilet/shower/tub area so that it was easy for one of us to get ready for the day while another showered.
 We were all very excited by the Toto toilet in our room, which had a bidet and a heated seat.
 It’s the little things, you know?